Who we are

 They love the diversity and richness that multicultural Reading offers and the opportunities they have to share their faith.

 Maura loves family holidays, fast cars and hot tubs in the snow!

 Emma joined the 2:19 team in September 2018, having just completed a Masters in TESOL at Reading University.
 She is based in Birmingham and is the Lead Specialist for the Midlands and North area, working with local churches to develop and support conversational ESL classes and iCaf initiatives.
 Her love of languages and all things linguistics-related developed at a young age, and lead to her studying Spanish for her degree and living in Barcelona for a period of time.
-She has a passion for teaching and befriending internationals, and has been involved at Bridges Language School, Reading for the past 5 years where she has been able to make friends from all over the world.
+She has a passion for teaching and befriending internationals, and has been involved at Bridges Language Classes, Reading for the past 5 years where she has been able to make friends from all over the world.
 In her spare time, Emma loves catching up with friends, watching documentaries with a good cup of tea, and throwing herself into a new adventure.

 Marina was brought up in sub-tropical, colourful Durban, South Africa.
 She moved to the UK with her husband Grant in 1998.
 Their 3 sons were born in London where they lived for 11 years before moving to Reading.
 They loved the cultural mix of London – languages and foods – and thought they would lose that in a smaller town but not in Reading!
 Marina has a rich Jewish-Greek heritage and has lived and worked on four continents, mostly in Spanish-speaking countries.
 She taught English and Spanish for many years and joined the Bridges English team in Reading in 2013.
 She now works with 2:19 on ESL provision and development.
 Marina also loves the arts, reading and baking for the boys.
 Her best is coffee with her husband Grant and family walks in the countryside.